About the Institute for Advancement of Justice and Human Rights

 The IAJ was required to come into existence as an NGO upon discovery by the Private Attorney General that the United States of America does not implement an independent human rights investigative body as required by the absolute prohibition against torture, and expressed in the UN Istanbul Protocol, and confirmed by the highest authority on torture in the world.
 Upon determination of systemic judicial discrimination and human rights violations in every state and federal court by statistical methods and direct evaluation of 10 state and federal courts and over 40 judges over a span of 7 years, including the US Supreme Court, the function of the IAJ is necessarily required for the elimination of systemic discrimination and human rights violations in courts by virtue of its independence and its expertize.
 Thus the IAJ provides a National Oversight Committee on Judicial Torture.

 The Concluding Observations by the UN Committee Against Torture (CAT/C/USA/CO/3-5) demonstrate the need for the creation of the IAJ.
 The IAJ contrasts U.S. assertions (CAT/C/USA/3-5 (2014)) with the Committee's concluding observations (CAT/C/USA/CO/3-5), which criticized many U.S. practices, and identifies failures of domestic implementation in areas like judicial torture, medical neglect, and disability discrimination.
 CAT/C/USA/3-5 defends the U.S. use of RUDs—notably, its reservation limiting the definition of torture to acts of "extreme" pain.
 However, under Article 18 of the Vienna Convention on the Law of Treaties (VCLT), such reservations are severable if they undermine the object and purpose of the treaty.
 The IAJ is aligned with the world highest authority on torture (the CAT), and explicitly rejects the limiting RUDs outlined in the U.S.' report.
 The IAJ affirms the international definition of torture, and cruel, inhuman and degrading treatment and punishment as interpreted by the Committee Against Torture, Special Rapporteurs, and international courts.
 CAT/C/USA/3-5 focuses heavily on law enforcement and detention but fails to acknowledge or regulate torture and CIDT in judicial proceedings, particularly against a) pro se (self-represented) litigants, b) disabled or ill litigants, c) persons coerced into litigation under threat of penalty.
-The IAJ fills this doctrinal and procedural vacuum by treating CAT/C/USA/3-5 as 1) a partial and self-serving interpretation of UNCAT obligations, 2) a basis for IAJ corrective authority, ensuring enforcement where U.S. domestic mechanisms have failed.
-Because CAT/C/USA/3-5 admits that the U.S. lacks certain preventive mechanisms—especially independent, non-governmental investigative bodies—it implicitly justifies the creation of the IAJ under international human rights law, including the UN Istanbul Protocol and UN Principles on the Effective Investigation and Documentation of Torture.
+The IAJ fills this doctrinal and procedural vacuum by treating CAT/C/USA/3-5 as 1) a partial and self-serving interpretation of UNCAT obligations, 2) a basis for IAJ corrective authority, ensuring availability of scholarly reasoning and discourse of laws identifying the need for correction and enforcement where U.S. domestic mechanisms have failed.
+Because CAT/C/USA/3-5 admits that the U.S. lacks certain preventive mechanisms -- especially independent, non-governmental investigative bodies -- it implicitly justifies the long-overdue creation of the IAJ under international human rights law, including the UN Istanbul Protocol and UN Principles on the Effective Investigation and Documentation of Torture.

 The IAJ notes that systemic judicial discrimination and human rights violations fundamentally undermine Justice and the US Constitution and human rights treaties, and that facts being reported to the IAJ indicate large numbers of human beings are the subject of this prevalent judicial misconduct (particulary in the Family courts), who are typically disadvantaged or disabled.
-The IAJ respectfully recognizes the service of distinguished legal scholar and federal appellate judge Richard Posner and his public exposure of the unfortunate reality that most judges regard pro se litigants as a "kind of trash not worth the time" (Debra Cassens Weiss, ABA Journal 2017) and his brief advocacy for the self-represented litigants through his charity
+The IAJ respectfully recognizes the service of distinguished legal scholar and federal appellate judge Richard Posner and his public exposure of the unfortunate reality that most judges regard pro se litigants as a "kind of trash not worth the time" (Debra Cassens Weiss, ABA Journal 2017) and his brief advocacy for the self-represented litigants through his charity.
+While the IAJ, unlike judge Posner's charity, cannot and will not give legal advice, its model findings and rulings should serve as a resource identifying how human rights reshape procedural and substantive adjudication involving pro se and disabled litigants, identifying SYSTEMIC issues which require judicial attention, and identify judicially responsive correction under Article VI personal obedience of judges to treaties, Article III "good Behaviour" and codes of judicial conduct.

 Core Values